microchip-pic-avr-examples/pic16f15244-family-simple-i2c-io-expander/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # Simple I<sup>2</sup>C I/O Expander with PIC16F15244 Family
-This code example demonstrates the use of the PIC16F15244 family of parts to build a simple 8-bit I/O expander that is optimized for I<sup>2</sup>C control.
+This code example demonstrates the use of the PIC16F15244 family of parts to build a simple 8-bit I/O expander that is controlled with I<sup>2</sup>C.

 ## Related Documentation